Dialysis Assistant Training Programs and Requirements

-Dialysis assistants are not generally required to be certified; however certification programs are available for dialysis technicians.
+Dialysis assistants are not generally required to be certified; however, certification programs are available for dialysis technicians.
 The Nephrology Nursing Certification Commission, for example, offers a certified clinical hemodialysis technician program that requires completing a training program for hemodialysis patient care with classroom and clinical experience.
 It is recommended that applicants have a minimum of six months or 1,000 hours of clinical experience prior to taking the examination.

 Workshops and Seminars

 Several professional organizations sponsor annual dialysis conferences that feature keynote speakers regarding chronic kidney diseases, clinical trials and nephrology.
-These 3-4 day conferences allow attendees to network with other industry members and ask questions to top experts.
+These 3-4 day conferences allow attendees to network with other industry members and ask questions of top experts.
 National associations, such as the National Kidney Foundation, also host 3-5 day clinical meetings for renal healthcare professionals, which includes dialysis assistants.
 Participants learn about evolving concepts about kidney disease and participate in practical workshops and symposia.